Skip to content

 Celebrating Waitangi Day

 Waitangi Day is the national day of New Zealand, commemorating the signing of the Treaty of Waitangi.
-On the 6th of February every year, New Zelanders celebrate the anniversary of the signing with a national public holiday.
-It’s a time of reflection of the controversy that surrounded the document and how this has affected the society New Zealand lives in today.
+On the 6th of February every year, New Zealanders mark the anniversary of the Treaty signing with a national public holiday.
+It’s a time of reflection around how this controversial document laid the foundations for the society New Zealanders live in today.

 What is the Treaty of Waitangi?